epsilon537/boxlambda/docs/components_litedram.md

     "user_ports": {
         "wishbone_0" : {
             "type":  "wishbone",
             "data_width": 32, #Set data width to 32.
-If not specificied it defaults to 128 bits.
+If not specified, it defaults to 128 bits.
             "block_until_ready": True,
         }
     },